 Montreal celebrates the richness of Sephardic culture with this festival.
 Artists from around the world perform.
 Beyond music, the festival looks at history, community, philosophy and tradition.
 More info HERE.

 There are fountains that spew lots of light and water to the sound of music.
 Trains, rides, Santa, performances, and more are in the mall.
 Info HERE.

 December 1, 2017, 5 p.m. – 2 a.m.

 Leonard Cohen exhibit, music, art, a dance performance, art making workshops, drinks, and a fantastic celebration The MAC nocturnes are always a pleasure to attend.
 For details click HERE.

 Old Port and Old Montreal

-In an attempt to brighten spirits and keep everyone moving, the Old Port hosts a range of events over the month.
-Some things to check out include outdoor holiday films, Karaoke, an outdoor market on Thursdays to Sundays.
+In an attempt to brighten spirits and keep everyone moving, the Old Port hosts a range of events, with things ending in a massive New Years party as part of the 375 celebrations.
+Some things to check out include outdoor holiday films, karaoke, an outdoor market on Thursdays to Sundays.
 Everything culminates in a New Year’s Even ball.
 More info HERE.

 Berri and St. Catherine

 Place Émilie Gamelin has become a must stop place when it comes to checking out free events daily.
 Noel dans le Parc is an outdoor festival that has music and multicultural activities.
 For details on what’s happening, click HERE.